For eligibility please scroll down to the relevant item.

 Students and academic staff are encouraged to consider the possibilities which the UROP system offers.

-Undergraduate research is often considered to be the exploration of a specific topic within a field by a student that attempts to make an original contribution to the discipline (Wikipedia).
+What is undergraduate research? it is often considered to be the exploration of a specific topic within a field by a student that attempts to make an original contribution to the discipline (Wikipedia).

 What all UROPs should provide is a structured undergraduate research experience, with clear preparation, supervision and outcomes.

 Undergraduate research is often a student’s first non-classroom experience of the academic research environment and attracts students for a variety of reasons.
 It is a particularly attractive proposition to students who already have a keen interest in a specific research topic, and perhaps have already experienced the research environment through high school level research programmes.
-Since some students arrive at university with "experience" there is a desire to get involved in undergraduate research as soon as possible, although for most students it is something they will connect with a little later in their degree.
+Since some students arrive at university with "experience" there is often a desire to get involved in undergraduate research as soon as possible, although for most students it is something they will connect with a little later in their degree.

-It can be the first stepping stone to a future career in academic and commercial environments and is why many academic staff get involved because for many, especially younger researchers, it was their own first experience of research.
+It can be the first stepping stone to a future career in academic and commercial research environments and is why many academic staff get involved because for many, especially younger researchers, it was their own first experience of research.
 However, for some students it will perhaps inform them that academic research is not for them (a constructive outcome nonetheless).

 Broadly speaking it is a great opportunity for any student to gain an understanding of the research environment and to obtain new skills or develop current ones.
 Perhaps for some students, when external internships in their discipline are few and very competitive, pursuing a UROP can be an alternative way of building their CV.